boxbeam/RedLib/README.md

 # RedLib
 A dependency for all of my plugins.
 Contains an advanced command manager and item utility classes.

-See ExampleListener.java and examplecmd.txt in the example folder to get started
+See ExampleListener.java and examplecmd.txt in the src/example folder to get started